ComwrapReply/comwrap-whitelabel-eds/blocks/tags/README.md

 ## Content Guidelines

-### Page Tags (Metadata)
+### Page Tags (AEM Tag System)

-> **INSTRUCTION:** Provide guidance for setting up tags in page metadata.
+> **INSTRUCTION:** Provide guidance for using AEM's native tag system through the tag picker interface.

-**Format:**
+**Using the AEM Tag Picker:**
+- Tags are managed through AEM's centralized tag system
+- Use the tag picker interface in Page Properties to select from existing tags
-- Tags must be separated by commas in the meta tag
+- Tags can be organized in hierarchical structures (categories/subcategories)
-- Example: `content="Design, Marketing, Tutorial"`
-- Each tag will be trimmed of whitespace automatically
+- Tag IDs are automatically handled—the block extracts readable tag names for display

 **Best Practices:**
 - **Length**: Keep tag names short and descriptive (1-2 words)
-- **Format**: Use title case or sentence case (e.g., "Web Design" or "web design")
+- **Organization**: Use tag categories to organize related tags
 - **Relevance**: Only include tags that accurately describe the page content
 - **Quantity**: Use 3-8 tags per page for optimal display
-- **Consistency**: Use consistent tag naming across similar pages
+- **Consistency**: Reuse existing tags from your tag library rather than creating duplicates
+- **Naming**: Use clear, descriptive tag names that match your content taxonomy

 **Good Examples:**
-- "Design, User Experience, Interface"
-- "Marketing, Strategy, Digital"
-- "Tutorial, JavaScript, Web Development"
-- "Product, Features, Overview"
+- Categories: "Content Types" with tags like "Blog Post", "Case Study", "Tutorial"
+- Topics: "Web Design", "User Experience", "Interface Design"
+- Industries: "Healthcare", "Finance", "Technology"

 **Avoid:**
+- ❌ Creating duplicate tags with slight variations (e.g., "Design" and "design")
 - ❌ Very long tag names that don't fit well in the pill shape
-- ❌ Special characters that may break formatting
-- ❌ Duplicate tags on the same page
-- ❌ Too many tags (more than 10 makes the display cluttered)
+- ❌ Using too many tags (more than 10 makes the display cluttered)
+- ❌ Creating tags without considering your site's content taxonomy
-- ❌ Tags with inconsistent casing (e.g., mixing "design", "Design", and "DESIGN")
+- ❌ Using inconsistent tag naming conventions

 ### Tag Display Behavior